epiphronquant/HKEX_shortsell/README.md

 Click, drag, and have fun

 This app analyses short position data on SEHK stocks published weekly by the SFC.
-It gets automatically updated every Monday, noon Hong Kong time.
+It gets automatically updated every Monday, 11am Hong Kong time.

 **Key Assumptions**